New Hampshire gets its turn after Trump's big win in Iowa puts new pressure on Haley and DeSantis

 It is true that Haley has tried to attract both moderates turned off by Trump and conservatives who still like the former president but are open to someone else.
 The approach helped Haley win one Iowa county – Johnson – that is the state’s most Democratic county and includes the liberal college town of Iowa City, home to the University of Iowa.
 Trump won Iowa’s 98 other counties.
 DeSantis, who styles himself more as a Trumpian conservative, did not win any county outright.

 In New Hampshire, meanwhile, the GOP primary is open only to registered Republicans and voters who registered without a party affiliation, a group that comprises about 40% of voters.
 Democrats cannot participate.
-The registration deadline was in October.
+The deadline to change party registration was in October, though new voters can register at the polls on Tuesday.

 As for Trump, DeSantis acknowledged the former president’s advantage, calling him “basically an incumbent,” while at the same time trying to minimize his performance in Iowa.

+Haley, who has prioritized New Hampshire as a potential springboard to her home state’s primary, must take the next step against Trump.

+“The day after the Iowa caucuses, there’s this sense of inevitability around Donald Trump,” Scala said.
+“What Nikki Haley has to do over the next seven days is puncture that feeling of inevitability, not just among Trump voters but among her own voters.”

-Separately on Tuesday, the 51-year-old Haley urged Trump to join her on the debate stage Thursday in New Hampshire after skipping previous events throughout the early primary campaign.
+Reflecting those stakes, Haley urged Trump on Tuesday to join her on the debate stage Thursday in New Hampshire after skipping previous events throughout the early primary campaign.

 “He has nowhere left to hide,” she said in a statement.